How can you help me?

 Is there a charge for the Debt Repayment Program?

-Following your free initial assessment, a one-time payment of $50.00 is required to setup your program.
-Additionally, there is a $5.00 charge per creditor account, up to a maximum of $50.00 per month, to cover the costs of administering your program.
+Following your free initial assessment, a one-time payment of $50.00 is required to set up your program.
+Additionally, there is a cost of 10% of your total monthly payment to creditors, up to a maximum of $100, to cover the costs of administering your program.

 How long will my program last?